 And from Metail: "With Clojure there are pros and cons; it's not massively taught in universities, but then there are people actively looking around wanting to do Clojure.
 We've had people approach us for jobs".

 It certainly is a pros and cons debate.
 A company adopting Clojure - or any non-mainstream yet modern and well-regarded technology - is putting a flag down stating that the choice of technology matters to them.
 On the back of this they will typically attract developers searching for an endorsement of the tools that they use, to know that ultimately the quality of software they build matters beyond the superficial.

 If companies take the next step of supporting the tech community by sponsoring conferences and meet-ups, then they will generally profit through the calibre of their inbound hires.

 The nuance - as I have personally experienced - is that you need developers who are also similarly motivated to deliver working software for the business.
 You need developers who are both smart and get things done.
 Technologies built fastidiously on sound engineering principles will attract a range of developers; the challenge is to filter through the candidates who possess a healthy balance of perspective when it comes to delivery.

-From our conversations we have also learnt that employers may find a large appetite in other developers wanting to learn Clojure.
+Employers will often find a large appetite in developers wanting to learn Clojure.
 This can be the case with existing employees or with new joiners.

 Signal Media demonstrate this point by training their data scientists in Clojure: "We believe every data scientist is a developer - every one of our researchers will pass a 4Clojure test (for example do 20 exercises in four days).
 Everyone from the research side has enjoyed learning a new language, Clojure is easy to learn."